rjmags1/algorithms-practice/leetcode/587_erect_the_fence.md

 ```

 ## Notes
 - This question involves the concept of convex hull.
 This refers to the perimeter around some set of points in a cartesian plane such that the perimeter is composed of straight lines between certain points in the set of points and none of the angles between lines in the perimeter are `> 180 degrees`.
 If we sort the points and iterate LTR we can use a stack (`fence`) to obtain the points on the bottom half of the fence by considering the slopes of the most recent line in the fence (`fence[-2]` and `fence[-1]`) and the line created by `fence[-1]` and the current point.
-As we iterate, we want to remove any points from the stack that cause a relative decrease in scope between these two lines, because this would result in a non-convex hull.
+As we iterate, we want to remove any points from the stack that cause a relative decrease in slope between these two lines, because this would result in a non-convex hull.
 In other words, any points in the fence that cause a non-convex hull as we iterate cannot be in the final fence.
 To get the top half of the final fence, we iterate RTL with the same logic.